MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 	However, if any of the three records did not validate successfully, then the **Add DNS records** window will return, and it will display either a checkmark or an exclamation point next to each record type to indicate which ones validated successfully and which ones did not.
 An exclamation point in a red circle indicates that there was a problem with the corresponding DNS record and it did not validate successfully (note that the Actual value for the record is left blank).
 If this occurs, you must correct the data on the corresponding record in DNS Manager and then select **Continue** again.
 You must repeat this process until all three records have successfully validated and the **Domain setup is complete** page appears.

 37. Once the domain setup process is complete and the three DNS records validated successfully for the **Exchange and Exchange Online Protection** service, the **Domains** page will be displayed.
 Verify the **Domain status** is **Healthy** for the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain, which should now appear in the list of domains.
-This new domain should also be flagged as the Default domain for Adatum (note the Default indicator at the end of the domain's display name in the list).
-For the purpose of this lab, leave this new domain as the default domain.
+This new domain should also be flagged as the Default domain for Adatum.

+38. Holly is not yet ready to implement the new domain in Adatum's Microsoft 365 deployment.
+Therefore, she wants to reset the **xxxxxZZZZZZ.onmicrosoft.com** domain as the default Microsoft 365 domain.
+On the **Domains** page, select the vertical ellipsis (**More actions**) icon to the right of the **xxxxxZZZZZZ.onmicrosoft.com** domain.
+Select **Set as default** that appears in the drop-down menu.

+39. In the **Set this domain as default?** dialog box that appears, select the **Set as default** button.
+This domain should now appear as the Default domain in **Domains** page.

-38. Remain logged into the LON-DC1 VM with both **Microsoft Edge** and **Windows PowerShell** left open.
+40. Remain logged into the LON-DC1 VM with both **Microsoft Edge** and **Windows PowerShell** left open.
 You will return to LON-DC1 in a later lab that performs identity synchronization.